 What will you get after completing the course?

 Scratch Course - Content

 Scratch is for children aged 7 and up.
 Every child is welcomed to join us on this magical coding journey, which coding experience is not necessary.

 Things You Need

 Nothing is needed, except an open and creative mind.
 We will provide all learning material during the course.

-As the learning progress starting from stage 4 will be more challenging and in order for the students to catch up with it, we have to make sure they have fully grasped all the basic knowledge and skills taught in the first 3 stages.
-Therefore, all of them have to pass an assessment upon completing stage 3, before they are qualified to advance their learning journey to the next one.
-There will be a lot more mathematical elements in stage 4, at the same time of mastering more complicated programming concepts.
+As the learning progress starting from level 4 will be more challenging and in order for the students to catch up with it, we have to make sure they have fully grasped all the basic knowledge and skills taught in the first 3 levels.
+Therefore, all of them have to pass an assessment upon completing level 3, before they are qualified to advance their learning journey to the next one.
+There will be a lot more mathematical elements in level 4, at the same time of mastering more complicated programming concepts.
 Not only out-of-the-box thinking and coding skills are essential, the students also have to apply arithmetic logics in order complete the programming projects with desired results.
-Moreover, students at this stage will start to try coding platform games with more characters, such as the classical “Super Mario”.
-The programming will involve handling of the movements and variations of multiple characters, which is much more complicated than those coding tasks in the previous 3 stages, that demands clear and definite logical thinking.
+Moreover, students at this level will start to try coding platform games with more characters, such as the classical “Super Mario”.
+The programming will involve handling of the movements and variations of multiple characters, which is much more complicated than those coding tasks in the previous 3 levels, that demands clear and definite logical thinking.